Tammy Wynette: Second marriage

 Wynette met her second husband, Don Chapel, upon moving to Nashville in 1965.
 Chapel was a front desk attendant at the Red Anchor Motel in Nashville where Wynette was staying.
 The pair developed a romantic relationship through their day-to-day interactions at the motel.
 Chapel was also an aspiring songwriter and musician.
 He would later write several popular country songs, including one made commercially successful by George Jones titled "When the Grass Grows Over Me".
-The couple did not marry until 1967, and their courtship was brief.
+The couple married in 1967.
 Her growing affection for George Jones would lead to the couple's divorce in 1968.
-Wynette later claimed in her autobiography that Chapel had taken and traded nude photographs of her to other male colleagues.
+She later claimed in her autobiography that Chapel had taken and traded nude photographs of her to other male colleagues.
 Chapel denied the allegations and later filed a lawsuit against her for $37 million.
 The couple had no children and Chapel died in 2015.

-Third marriage to George Jones
+Third marriage

-Wynette first met George Jones while on tour with him in the late sixties.
+Wynette first met George Jones while on tour with him in the late 1960s.
 Jones was also friendly with her second husband, Don Chapel, and the three often spent time together.
 According to Wynette, Jones helped her one evening when one of her children was hospitalized with food poisoning.
 The following day, Jones stopped by Chapel and Wynette's home.
 Chapel was irritated with Wynette because she would not stop playing Jones's music on their record player.
 Chapel then began directing derogatory words and profanity at her.
 Angered by Chapel's conduct, Jones overturned the couple's dining room table.
 Jones and Wynette then proceeded to confess their love for each other to Chapel.
 Immediately after the incident, Jones escorted Wynette and her three daughters out of the Chapel home.
 They never returned.

 After leaving Chapel, they flew to Mexico to get a quick divorce.
 However, her marriage to Chapel was later annulled because she remarried quickly after her first marriage to Euple Byrd.
-Jones and Wynette officially wed on February 16, 1969 in Ringgold, Georgia.
+Jones and Wynette officially wed on February 16, 1969, in Ringgold, Georgia.
 The couple then proceeded to move into a 6000 sqft plantation home in Lakeland, Florida.
 They later built a performance venue on the property, which they titled "Old Plantation Music Park".